Reds vs. Giants Player Props Betting Odds

-Player prop bet odds for Wilmer Flores, Spencer Steer and others are listed when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Monday at 9:45 PM ET.
+Player prop betting options for Wilmer Flores, Spencer Steer and others are available in the San Francisco Giants-Cincinnati Reds matchup at Oracle Park on Tuesday, starting at 9:45 PM ET.

 Bet on this matchup or its props with BetMGM!